-6.4 (1) A person required to clear goods for home use or a customs procedure may before clearing the goods apply to the customs authority for a tariff determination of the goods in terms of section 100 of the Customs Duty Act by submitting an application in terms of this rule to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.30
+6.4 (1) A person required to clear goods for home use or a customs procedure may before clearing the goods apply to the customs authority for a tariff determination of the goods in terms of section 100 of the Customs Duty Act by submitting an application in terms of this rule to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.34 same person.
+34 If Customs following an application issues a tariff determination, section 99(2) of the Customs Duty Act, read with section 106, will apply to the goods in respect of which the determination was given and also to future consignments of identical goods imported or exported by the person to whom the determination was issued.